LaraComponents/centrifuge-broadcaster/README.md

 ## License

 The MIT License (MIT).
-Please see <a href="https://github.com/LaraComponents/centrifuge-broadcaster/blob/master/LICENSE">License File</a> for more information.
+Please see [License File](https://github.com/LaraComponents/centrifuge-broadcaster/blob/master/LICENSE) for more information.